petehunt/rowrm/README.md

 - fully type-safe, with full autocompletion
 - lots of escape hatches to drop into raw SQL when you need it

+## credit

+thanks to josh yudaken for the original idea, and the first production implementation.

 ## limitations

 - not used much in production (but there's very little code so it's probably safe)